 1. Service Area Health & Adult Social Care - Substance Misuse, Public Health 2.
 Proposal No. 18 3.
-Head of Service Peter Wilkinson 4.
-Budget Proposal What is the proposal?
-Use the savings proposal wording and more detail if needed Community substance misuse services - £600,000 against overall budget of £4.7m Highlight the most significant disproportionate impacts on groups 5.
-Summary of impacts Disproportionate impacts identified: Disability, Child Poverty All substance misuse services should be available equitably across the spectrue A reduction in spend on substance misuse services should not impact on any of another but there could be an overall reduction in service availability for any ind drug or alcohol addiction.
-All providers are required to ensure that their services of interest, and some providers have targets on increasing the number of BME services.
-This work will continue regardless of budget reductions.
-The services will have to reduce the number of staff they employ.
-However, the been made from management and administration costs rather than from frontline impact on frontline costs.
-In recent years commissioners and providers have been trying to encourage indinto services.
-E.g. older people with alcohol issues, younger people using 'legal trans people, people of diverse religions/beliefs, and LGB people.
-With a reduction innovative ways of interacting with these individuals will be more challenging in Specific impacts: Disability: One of the key focal points of the re-tendered substance misuse services and integrated dual diagnosis service (for people with a dual substance misuse and ne group of people more than lividual requiring support for their s are accessible to communities and LGBT individuals accessing e initial planned savings have ne delivery.
-Future savings will dividuals from specific groups highs', BME people, women, tion in funding, continuing the the future.

-were identified to ensure adequate staffing capacity is in place to meet the demand for services Child poverty: Children with a parent/parents that abuse substances may live in poverty as a result.
+Head of Service Peter Wilkinson What is the proposal?
+Use the savings proposal wording and more detail if needed 4.
+Budget Proposal Community substance misuse services - £600,000 against overall budget of £4.7m Highlight the most significant disproportionate impacts on groups 5.
+Summary of impacts Disproportionate impacts identified: Disability, Child PovertyAll substance misuse services should be available equitably across the spectrum of individuals production in spend on substance misuse services should not impact on any one group of people another but there could be an overall reduction in service availability for any individual requiring su drug or alcohol addiction.
+All providers are required to ensure that their services are accessible to of interest, and some providers have targets on increasing the number of BME and LGBT individual services.
+This work will continue regardless of budget reductions.ry ofThe services will have to reduce the number of staff they employ.
+However, the initial planned satisfies the made from management and administration costs rather than from frontline delivery.
+Future impact on frontline costs.In recent years commissioners and providers have been trying to encourage individuals from speci into services.
+E.g. older people with alcohol issues, younger people using 'legal highs', BME people trans people, people of diverse religions/beliefs, and LGB people.
+With a reduction in funding, cont innovative ways of interacting with these individuals will be more challenging in the future.Specific impacts: Disability: One of the key focal points of the re-tendered substance misuse service was the develor integrated dual diagnosis service (for people with a dual substance misuse and mental health need integrated dual diagnosis service (for people with a dual substance misuse and mental health need were identified to ensure adequate staffing capacity is in place to meet the demand for services Child poverty: Children with a parent/parents that abuse substances may live in poverty as a result.
 Community substance misuse services are required to identify service users with children and ensure the right support is in place.
 Other groups: Individuals with substance misuse issues often have associated issues e.g. are victims or perpetrators of domestic/sexual violence, be inadequately housed or sleeping rough, have children who are considered to be at risk, etc. 6.
 Assess level of impact (1= low; 5= high) 2 What actions are planned to reduce/avoid negative impacts and increase positive impacts?
 7. Key actions to reduce negative impacts Commissioners will work with providers to prioritise areas for service delivery e.g. improved access generally, and for all protected groups.
 Innovative ways of working will be explored including group based programmes or work, or online recovery tools.
 8. Full EIA?
 Full EIAs are taken when a service is being re-tendered How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
 9. Monitoring and Evaluation Quarterly contract reviews are held with all service providers.
 Performance reports (both national and local) will be discussed at these meetings and the impact will be monitored there.
-10. Cumulative impacts Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
-Please explain these impacts.
-Reductions to housing related services may impact on this client group, who will often be vulnerably housed.
+10. Cumulative Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
+Please explain these impacts. impacts Reductions to housing related services may impact on this client group, who will often be vulnerably housed.